5n7/vin/README.md

 # If empty, it is treated as the original name.
 name = "gh"

+# priority is the priority of the application.
+priority = 3

 # command is the command to run after installation.
 command = """
 gh completion -s zsh > ~/.zfunc/_gh